Time Zones in Switzerland

 what is the dialing code for Switzerland?

 The international dialing code for Switzerland is +41.
-If you are calling a Swiss number from another country, you start with +41 followed by the local number without the domestic trunk prefix, which is useful when contacting hotels, corporate offices, or service providers in cities such as Bern or Geneva.
+If you are calling a Swiss business, hotel, university, or government office from another country, you begin the number with +41 before the local number.